himanshuo/life-of-learning/articles/OS/deadlocks.md

     * make it so that a process requests all its resources before executing anything and that it releases them at the end
       * problem with this is that if there is a small amount of total resources, then you can have starvation(a process waits indefinitely because it doesn't stop waiting for resources)
   * no preemption
-    * a process released all its resources when it requests another resources
-    * when some other process wants a resource that you currently have, you put that resource into you start considering that resource as something you are waiting for. ???
-    * ????
+    * if a process is running and needs to wait on some resource, it releases ALL of its currently held resources.
+It thus is now waiting for ALL of the resources it needs (both the ones it still needs and the ones it just releassed).
+You only restart the process when ALL of the resources it needs are available.
   * circular wait
     * impose a total ordering of all resource types.
 This means that whenever a process requests resources, it MUST request them and release in some predetermined order.
       * NOTE: this is the EASIEST thing to do